Surgical Procedures: Surgery and Staging for Liver Cancer

 - Liver Transplant: The whole liver is removed and a liver from a donor will replace the diseased one.

 What are the risks associated with liver cancer surgery?

 As with any surgery, there are risks and possible side effects.
 These can be:

-- Reaction to anesthesia (anesthesia is the medication you are given to help you sleep through the surgery, not remember it and manage pain.
+- Reaction to anesthesia (anesthesia is the medication you are given to help you sleep through the surgery, to not remember it, and to manage pain.
 Reactions can include wheezing, rash, swelling and low blood pressure).

 - Blood clots.

-Those who have had a liver transplant will have to take anti-rejection medications to make sure that the new liver continues to work.
+If you have a liver transplant, you will have to take anti-rejection medications to make sure that the new liver continues to work.
 Taking anti-rejection medications suppresses the immune system, which can lead to: